Geometric models for the derived categories of Ginzburg algebras of n-angulated surfaces via local-to-global principles: Background from higher category theory

-An $\infty$-category if called presentable if it is the $\on{Ind}$-completion of a small $\infty$-category and admits all colimits.
-Examples include (unbounded) derived $\infty$-categories of dg-algebras and $\infty$-categories of modules over $\mathbb{E}_\infty$-ring spectra.
-A remarkable property of presentable $\infty$-categories is the adjoint functor theorem and the duality for limits and colimits it entails.
-Namely, a functor $F:\mathcal{C}\rightarrow \mathcal{D}$ between stable $\infty$-categories admits \begin{itemize} \item a right adjoint if and only if $F$ preserves colimits. \item a left adjoint if and only if $F$ preserves limits and filtered colimits. \end{itemize}
+An $\infty$-category $\mathcal{C}$ if called presentable if it is accessible\footnote{This means $\mathcal{C}$ is equivalent to the $\infty$-category of $\kappa$-$\on{Ind}$-objects in a small $\infty$-category, with $\kappa$ some regular cardinal.} and admits small colimits, see \cite[5.5.0.1]{HTT}.
+Limits and colimits will in the following always be assumed to be small.
+Examples of presentable $\infty$-categories include unbounded derived $\infty$-categories of dg-algebras and $\infty$-categories of modules over $\mathbb{E}_\infty$-ring spectra.
+A remarkable property of presentable $\infty$-categories is the adjoint functor theorem, see \cite[5.5.2.9]{HTT}, and the duality for limits and colimits it entails.
+Namely, a functor $F:\mathcal{C}\rightarrow \mathcal{D}$ between stable $\infty$-categories admits \begin{itemize} \item a right adjoint if and only if $F$ preserves colimits. \item a left adjoint if and only if $F$ preserves limits and $\kappa$-filtered colimits for some regular cardinal $\kappa$ (this latter condition is also called being an accessible functor). \end{itemize}

-We denote by $\mathcal{P}r^L$ and $\mathcal{P}r^R$ the $\infty$-categories with objects the presentable $\infty$-categories and morphisms the functors which preserve colimits, respectively, persevere limits and filtered colimits.
+We denote by $\mathcal{P}r^L$ and $\mathcal{P}r^R$ the subcategories with objects the presentable $\infty$-categories and morphisms the functors which preserve colimits, respectively, preserve limits and are accessible.

 \begin{theorem}[$\!\!${\cite[5.5.3.4]{HTT}}] There exists a canonical equivalence of $\infty$-categories $\mathcal{P}r^L\simeq (\mathcal{P}r^R)^{\on{op}}$, restricting to the identity on objects and mapping each functor in $\mathcal{P}r^L$ to its right adjoint. \end{theorem}